rguides

-What S4 Gives You
+What S4 gives you

 S4 solves problems that S3 cannot handle well.
 It gives you multiple dispatch, formal class definitions with slots, automatic validation, and inheritance through a proper class hierarchy.
 The downside is more boilerplate code.